Easy Steps To Upgrade PHP Version on AlmaLinux 8 and Rocky Linux 8

-This tutorial intends to teach you to Upgrade the PHP Version to the latest on AlmaLinux 8 and Rocky Linux 8.
+This tutorial intends to teach you to Upgrade PHP Version on AlmaLinux 8 and Rocky Linux 8.
 The default version of PHP that is available in AlmaLinux 8 and Rocky Linux 8 isn’t up to date.
-So we decided to provide this guide that you can use to update your PHP version to the latest version.
+So we decided to provide this guide on the Orcacore website that you can use to update your PHP version to the latest version.

-Steps To Upgrade PHP Version To the Latest on AlmaLinux 8 and Rocky Linux 8
+Steps To Upgrade PHP Version on AlmaLinux 8 and Rocky Linux 8

 Here we assumed that you have PHP installed on your server, but it is not in the latest version.
 To update it, you must have access to your server as a non-root user with sudo privileges.
 For this purpose, you can visit the following initial guides: